basilfx/TRADFRI-Hacking/README.md

 a small piece of circuit board with a few GPIO pins exposed.
 These pins are then used to control the LED driver.

+The goal of this project is to provide information about the IKEA TRÅDFRI modules and products, so you can start hacking them.
+For example:

-You can take out the board, and hook it up to your own lighting solutions.
-Or, you can flash it with your [own firmware](#custom-firmware), for other purposes.
+* Take apart a light bulb, and use the module board, to control your own lighting solutions.
+* Create custom boards for wall-mounted switches based on their dimmer buttons.
+* Patch the firmware to dimming capabilies.
+* Repurposing the modules by writing your own firmware.

 To find relevant products, I have compiled a list of IKEA TRÅDFRI products in [PRODUCTS.md](PRODUCTS.md).
 A teardown of has also been provided for some